MarijaBB/FeelingsApp/README.md

 <br>

 Built-in modules that are used are: <br>
-- MySQL → storing user data and logged emotions
+- MySQL Connector → storing user data and logged emotions
 - Tkinter → GUI
 - Matplotlib → Charts
 - Pillow → Image handling